ketaro-m/FootSens/README.md

 <img width="300" alt="inputDialog.png" src="https://github.com/ketaro-m/foot_sensor/blob/master/img/inputDialog.png">

 In a few seconds, LED on the device will turn on and the measurement will start.
-You can monitor the tracknig in real time and the monitor will be saved as an avi file in the same directory.
+You can monitor the tracknig in real time and the screen will be saved as an avi file in the same directory.

 ## Demo
 <img width="400" alt="demo.gif" src="https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/505262/31ee205e-98d5-f615-a16e-a843d6219071.gif">